 They both work towards the same goal, yet, there are some differences between the two that can’t be ignored.

-If you enjoyed reading this article about product owner vs product manager, you should read these as well:
+If you enjoyed reading this article on product owner vs product manager, you should check out this one about product manager salary.